ept/blog/src/_posts/2016-02-08-how-to-do-distributed-locking.md

 algorithm might go to hell, but the algorithm will never make an incorrect decision.

 However, Redlock is not like this.
-Its safety depends on a lot of timing assumptions: it assumes that all Redis nodes hold keys for approximately the right length of time before expiring; that that the network delay is small compared to the expiry duration; and that process pauses are much shorter than the expiry duration.
+Its safety depends on a lot of timing assumptions: it assumes that all Redis nodes hold keys for approximately the right length of time before expiring; that the network delay is small compared to the expiry duration; and that process pauses are much shorter than the expiry duration.